winobes/winobes.github.io/_posts/2018-09-28-kinds-of-semantic-variation.md

 Here's where I say something about _common ground_, an idea developed by the psycholinguist Herbert H. Clark and others in the '90s[^3].
-Common ground is a body of knowledge shared among some group of poeple.
+Common ground is a body of knowledge shared among some group of people.
 It's related to the concept of
 [common knowledge](https://plato.stanford.edu/entries/common-knowledge/),
 where everyone knows a thing,